mceachen/findler/README.md

  * Use a non-inherited set per iterator, rather than a global bloom filter
  * Removed the ability to "rescan" due to the weight of the bloom filter in marshalling when traversing an enormous tree.
+ * Fixed marshal documentation and tests to support ruby 1.9+

 ### 0.0.6
  * ```add_filters``` takes an array, not a glob